Learning to Simulate Tree-Branch Dynamics for Manipulation

-In both cases, we use the Robot Operating System (ROS) to control the arm, deform the branches and acquire observations.
 Finally, we measure the branch attributes essential to create the digital replica, which are: the radius, length and density of the branch; and the angle at which the branch forks from its parent.
-While it is not necessary to simulate the entire tree, it is imperative that all upper level branches that participate in the joint dynamics of the target branch are accounted for.
-The density of wood material however, is assumed to be constant for a tree species (or the synthetic material), which can be derived indirectly from the mass and volumetric measurements of a single cut out fragment.
+While it is not necessary to simulate the entire tree, it is imperative that all upper level branches that participate in the collective dynamics of the target branch are accounted for.
+The density of wood material is assumed to be constant for a tree species (or the synthetic material), which can be derived indirectly from the mass and volumetric measurements of a single cut out fragment.